Table of Contents

 What Is Canola Oil?

 Canola oil is a vegetable oil extracted from ‘canola’ or rapeseeds containing less than 2% erucic acid.
 It is essentially crossbred or produced from genetically modified (GMO) plants, often contributing to its bad reputation.
-While GMOs themselves are not unhealthy, the chemicals sprayed on them cause harm to us.
+While GMOs are not unhealthy, the chemicals sprayed on them cause harm to us.
 However, canola oil is low in saturated fats and high in monounsaturated fats.
 This helps us take reasonable control over our fat consumption.
-In addition, it has a neutral taste and can be heated to multiple temperature levels, which is also favorable to cooking.
+In addition, it has a neutral taste and can be heated to multiple temperature levels, which is also favorable for cooking.

 Also Read – Choose These 8 Best Facial Oils To Look Outright Gorgeous Naturally